hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 ## Introduction

 I get to know SLO and error budget when reading a book "Site Reliability Engineering"[1].
-While I am building some microservices in my company, I found how SLO and error budget are such powerful tool to develop and maintain them.
+While I am building some microservices in my company, I found how SLO and error budget are such powerful tool and really help to develop and maintain services.
 In this article, I will try to describe how SLO and error budget should work and why they such matters.
 I hope this article can help readers who are trying to understand and build their own SLO strategy.

 ## SLA

+Before talking about SLO, let's understand what SLA is.
 SLA is an **agreement** of service level of a system.
-Usually, the agreement is had between service provider and service customer.
+Usually, the agreement is made between service provider and service customer.
-Under SLA, service provider and customers agrees on what service level **must be** provided.
+Under SLA, service provider and customers agree on what service level **must be** provided.
 Basically, they also agrees what happens when agreed service level is not met.
 This helps how customers should choose services.
 If the customer has a requirement about service level, then they can compare some services on their SLA.

-If the SLA is not met, sometimes service provider gives a refund to the customer.
+If the SLA is not met, sometimes service provider gives a refund to the customers.
 They also can take other forms.
 For example, SLA of AWS compute service[2] is defined as Uptime.
 When Uptime is under 99.99% (and above 99.0%), 10% refund can be given.
-GCP[3], Azure[4], Datadog[5] and more services have SLA.
+GCP[3], Azure[4], Datadog[5] and more cloud services have SLA.

 Developers or SRE don't have to get involved in defining SLA.
 Because SLA is more close to business and product side.
 Their target is usually SLO.
 The relation between SLO and SLA will be described later.